adamjohannes/ouroboros-fs/README.md

    from a node, it will immediately mark that node as `Dead` and broadcast the update, often detecting failures faster than the gossip loop.

-### Gateway Service (Mini-DNS)
+### Gateway Service (TCP Proxy & HTTP API)

 You can optionally run a gateway service using the `--dns-port` flag when running `set-network`.
 This service acts as a simple, stateless proxy and single entry point for the network.

-1. **Polling:** The gateway runs a background loop.
-At a regular interval (set by `--dns-poll`), it sends a `NETMAP GET` command to one of the ring nodes to fetch the status of the entire network.
+When a client connects, the gateway "sniffs" the first line of the request to determine its type:

+* **HTTP API:** If the request starts with `GET`, `POST`, or `OPTIONS`, the gateway handles it as an HTTP request.
+This serves a REST API used by the web dashboard, providing endpoints like:
-2. **Caching Status:** It uses the `NETMAP GET` response to build and refresh an internal map of all nodes and their `Alive`/`Dead` status.
+    * `GET /api/nodes`: Returns a JSON map of all nodes and their `Alive`/`Dead` status.
+    * `GET /api/files`: Returns a JSON list of all known files.
+    * `POST /api/upload`: Accepts raw file bytes to push a new file to the network.
-3. **Proxying:** When a client connects to the gateway (e.g., to send a `FILE PUSH` command), the gateway checks its internal map, finds the first available node marked as `Alive`, and transparently proxies the entire TCP connection to that healthy node.
+* **TCP Proxy:** If the request is not HTTP, the gateway assumes it's a text-based protocol command (like `FILE PUSH ...`).
+It checks its internal, cached list of healthy nodes, finds one that is `Alive`, and transparently proxies the entire TCP connection to that node.

 This provides a single, stable entry point for the network, so clients don't need to know the address of any specific node.